mbronk-intc/confidential-computing.tee.dcap.pccs/QuoteGeneration/pccs/README.md

   6. From the root directory of your installation folder, run install.bat with administrator privilege This will install the required npm packages and install the Window service.

-  7. PCKCertSelection Library
-     You need to compile the PCKCertSelection library in ../../tools/PCKCertSelection, then put the binary files (PCKCertSelectionLib.dll) in a folder that is in OS's search path, for example, %SYSTEMROOT%\system32.

   _**NOTE** : If a self-signed insecure key and certificate are used, you need to set USE_SECURE_CERT=FALSE when configuring the default QPL library (see ../qpl/README.md)_